rya-sge/access-denied/_posts/2026-09-17-aztec-randomness-notes-oracle-unconstrained.md

 isMath: false
 ---

+[Aztec](https://aztec.network/) is a privacy-focused Layer 2 on Ethereum.
+A contract there has a private side, executed on the user's device inside a zero-knowledge proof over encrypted *notes* that only their owner can read, and a public side executed by a sequencer; what the chain itself stores of the private side is commitments, hashes of data it never sees.
+[An earlier article]({{site.url_complet}}/2026/09/08/how-aztec-works-private-execution-model/) covers that execution model; this one looks at one ingredient of those commitments.

 An Aztec contract publishes hashes, not data.
 A private balance is a set of note hashes in a Merkle tree; a private event is a commitment in the nullifier tree; a message to a recipient is a ciphertext in a log.
 Each of those is public, and each is a function of values drawn from small sets: an address that appears in a known list, an amount below a few million units, a storage slot that the contract's layout fixes.
 A hash of small inputs is not hiding at all, because anyone can enumerate the inputs and compare.
 What makes the published commitments opaque is a blinding value mixed into every one of them, and that value has to come from somewhere.

 On Aztec it comes from exactly one place: an oracle called `random()`, answered by the client software with a field element from the operating system's random number generator.
 The framework calls it when it creates a note, when it emits a private event, when it generates the ephemeral key that encrypts a message, and when it pads a ciphertext.
 The client libraries call the same generator for deployment salts, account salts, transaction nonces and bridge secrets.
 And in none of these places does the zero-knowledge proof check that the value was random.
 The `unsafe` block around every call is not an oversight; it follows from who knows what.